 6. Mode of Learning in Ancient Education System

-The ancient religious texts were taught in native languages like that of Sanskrit, Tamil, Pali, and Prakrit.
+The ancient religious texts were taught in native languages like Sanskrit, Tamil, Pali, and Prakrit.
 Thus, this not only made the students learn in their native languages but also promoted the national culture which can be inherited by the younger generation too.

 But, with the introduction of The British education system into our country, things changed.
 English which is also an official language of the country along with Hindi, till today, is a dominant mode of language for education in good institutions.